Last Updated on April 6, 2021

 And so that is how I found myself eating a breakfast of microwaved oatmeal on my wedding day in a gas station in Sumas Washington.
 A few elderly gentleman sat at a table next to me drinking coffee and chatting amiably.
 I’d spent a lot of time in gas stations like this one during my 2017 PCT Hike and I felt right at home.
 I lugged my suitcase across the street to the Sumas City Park and spent a few peaceful moments watching the creek while I waited for my ride.

-Bethany and Ava came by a few minutes later to pick me up for my hair appointment.
+My sister Bethany and her daughter Ava came by a few minutes later to pick me up for my hair appointment.
 My friend Jarid did a fabulous job of cutting and styling my hair a few days ago, but it was starting to look a little disheveled.
 A quick trip to Bethany’s hair stylist and my hair looked as good as new.

 The Lunchtime Wedding Reception